 5. Mental Illness

 Neurological issues, like peripheral neuropathy (tingling in the extremities), epilepsy, depression, anxiety, and ADHD, may all associated with gluten intolerance.
-(About Health)
+(8)

 Gluten intolerance may cause inflammation and changes in hormone balance.
 When a gluten-sensitive person eats gluten, the body changes, which can make it more difficult to contribute to reproduction – whether male or female.
 (10)

 Once gluten-intolerant patients adopt a gluten-free diet, their reproductive system goes back to normal.

 Food intolerances vary from person to person.
 In fact, your reaction to different foods, like chocolate or gluten, may be the reason for your migraines.
 If you get chronic migraine headaches, it may be a gluten intolerance.
 (11)

 8. Chronic Fatigue or Fibromyalgia

 9. Joint Pain

 Joint pain, inflammation, and swelling are common signs of gluten intolerance.
-(Celiac Central) Many people with arthritis may not realize they also have a gluten intolerance.
+If you suffer from gluten intolerance, then your body will react to it, and inflammation is the first line of defense for any harm to the body, like toxicity or injury.
+(13) Many people with arthritis may not realize they also have a gluten intolerance.
 Therefore, they face harsher arthritis symptoms as a result of continuing a gluten-laden diet.
+(14)

 10. Mood Swings